unnamed10/openhlds/README.md

 - mp_autokick ("kick" command required)
 - a single crash on roundend while using the latest Counter-Strike gamedll, cause is unknown

+- divbyzero at SV_ExtractFromUserInfo (thanks to some russian guy).
+Fixed, will commit later.
+The cause is the new cvar sv_defaultupdaterate that I forgot to register.
+- the first fullupdate always being blocked if the filter is active.
+Fixed, the filter is now greatly simpified.
+- player names can be seen in the scoreboard even when the player has already disconnected
+- some clipping issue on de_nuke (CT spawn), possibly a misaligned clipping brush, possibly not even a server-side bug

+If you manage to find a bug, you can make an issue report.
+Go to "Issues" (https://github.com/unnamed10/openhlds/issues/new), press "New Issue" and enter the information about the bug: some background information, steps to reproduce, server console output.
+Every piece of information will be greatly appreciated.

 ##License
 No license as for now.